 My landlord, like most, is an expert in cutting corners, although I must say that he was pretty responsive and did a lot more than the ones I’ve heard about from clients.
 However, his lack of experience, coupled with his desire to save as much money as possible, could have cost me my health.

-Consultation services for tenants
+Inspection services for tenants

 It’s important for tenants to know that there is nothing wrong with insisting that landlords provide a healthy and safe living environment.
 When these situations arise, tenants need to know what to do.